40 Wall Street: 1990s to 2010s

-In 2011, Duane Reade opened its flagship branch inside the former banking space.
-40 Wall Street Ltd. handed its ownership stake in the building to 40 Wall Street Holdings in 2014.
-According to Federal Election Commission applications filed during Trump's 2016 presidential campaign, Trump had an outstanding mortgage of over $50 million on the property.
-By 2016, Bloomberg News estimated that 40 Wall Street was worth $550 million.
-At the time, Trump paid $1.65 million a year to the building's owners as part of his lease.
-According to Bloomberg, several of the building's 21st-century tenants included firms that were accused of scams of fraudulent activity, or were associated with people accused of such activities.
+In early July 2011, Duane Reade opened its flagship drugstore branch inside the former banking space.
+40 Wall Street Ltd. transferred its ownership stake in the building to 40 Wall Street Holdings in 2014.
+According to Federal Election Commission applications filed during Trump's 2016 U.S. presidential campaign, Trump had an outstanding mortgage of over $50 million on the property.
+At the time, Trump leased the building for $1.65 million a year, and the Trump Organization paid $1 million annually in expenses and fees.
+According to Bloomberg News, several of the building's 21st-century tenants had been accused of fraudulent activity or had been associated with people accused of such activities.
 Rental income from 40 Wall Street's commercial spaces increased from $30.5 million in 2014 to $43.2 million in 2018.
-Forbes estimated in 2020 that Trump owed Ladder Capital $138 million for 40 Wall Street as part of a loan that was to come due in 2025.
+Forbes estimated in 2020 that Trump owed Ladder Capital $138 million for 40 Wall Street as part of a loan that was scheduled to mature in 2025.